mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 :   directory that contains the log files, output files, and tasks for running CABLE.

-`tasks`
+`runs/fluxsite/tasks`

-:   CABLE runs are organised into tasks where a task consists of a branch (realisation), a meteorological forcing, and a science configuration.
+:   directory that contains task directories.
+CABLE runs are organised into tasks where a task consists of a branch (realisation), a meteorological forcing, and a science configuration.
 In the above directory structure, `<task>` uses the following naming convention:

 ```
 <met_file_basename>_R<realisation_key>_S<science_config_key>